 2. Where no experience modifier has been promulgated, and it appears to the insuring company that an insured and/or risk may qualify for experience rating, it is the duty of the insuring company to calculate the modifier.
 The agent of record, insured or other authorized parties may request that an initial modifier be promulgated.

-3. One copy of the experience modifier shall be forwarded to the insured without charge on form ERM-1.2 or any other experience rating form that includes at least the same information as contained in form ERM-1.2.
+3. A copy of the experience modifier shall be made available to the insured without charge on form ERM-1.2 or any other experience rating form that includes at least the same information as contained in form ERM-1.2.
 A plain language transmittal letter shall be sent to the insured explaining the modifier calculation, the insured's right of appeal, and advising that one copy of the unit statistical data used in the calculation will be furnished to the insured upon request at no charge.

 Each insuring company shall file a copy of its standard transmittal letter and experience rating form, if other than ERM-1.2, with the Department prior to use.
 Such forms and letters may be disallowed by the Commissioner.